 No party to this Agreement shall in any way contract on behalf of or in the name of another party to this Agreement.

-Notice of Force Majeure
+Notice of Force Majeure (*)

 If performance is delayed as a result of Force Majeure, the affected party shall provide prompt Notice to the other party and shall be excused from default or delay in performance while such circumstances prevail so long as such party continues to use commercially reasonable efforts to recommence performance as soon as possible.